 As a guit

-buy one Where the vast majority of overdrive pedals create distortion with a pair of head-to-toe diodes, the Mosfet Overdrive instead utilizes four gain stages, each contributing a small amount of soft clipping.
+Where the vast majority of overdrive pedals create distortion with a pair of head-to-toe diodes, the Mosfet Overdrive instead utilizes four gain stages, each contributing a small amount of soft clipping.
 This avoids intermodulation and the creation of fizzy high-order harmonics, just as in the best vintage amps.
 Those amps sound good in large part because the distortion does not occur at just one point.

 Billy Gibbons (Z.Z.Top)